What is the Order of Reaction? Define Molecularity of a Reaction.

 - It provides no information about the reaction mechanism.

 - It is the sum of the powers to which the concentration terms are raised in the rate equation for the reaction.

-- Order of reaction may be fractional, whole number or zero or negative.
+- Order of reaction may be a fractional, whole number, or zero or negative.

 - It is determined by experiment.

-- It is not always equal to the number of molecules participating in the reaction.
+- It is not always equal to the number of molecules taking part in the reaction.

-- Its magnitude can be changed during the reaction.
+- It can change its magnitude during the reaction.